Anniepoo/identity/README.md

  * Move the error page at bottom of identity to its own module
  * make rest endpoints work, or at least test that they do
  * make sure pengines work
- * I think login_crypto is dead, remove
+ * if you don't use some stuff in login_crypto for remember_me, remove it
  * handle username is email
  * handle registration invalid (eg dup email)
  * make remember me cookie work